lmartinf1091/W-D-Skill-Challenge/Read ME.md

 Finalizing the SQL data cleanup, there are several metrics pending to calculate in Power BI:

-Cap Rate
+-Cap Rate

-Cap Rate Ranking (within each state)
+-Cap Rate Ranking (within each state)

-Rent % Difference from State Median Rent
+-Rent % Difference from State Median Rent

-Rent Affordability Ratio
+-Rent Affordability Ratio

-Rent Affordability Percentile Rank (within state)
+-Rent Affordability Percentile Rank (within state)

 From here exported CSV file to Power BI to clean and transform pending data and model